Saturday, 13 March 2021

 Federal Pass at Linda Gully

 Things weren't quite finished there though.
 Despite being back on the more obvious paths, there was still the task of reaching the station in Katoomba.
-There are several choices and I decided a longer route to Echo Point and then along the main road into the town.
+There are several choices and I decided on a longer route to Echo Point and then along the main road into the town.
 This meant hiking a section of the Prince Henry Clifftop and seeing the Three Sisters - always a favourite of mine.

 The wooden steps of Federal Pass give way to some narrow metal steps which snake their way up through the bush alongside Linda Creek.
 This section of Federal Pass was originally constructed in 1894 and some of the original fabric remains, including earth benching and stone steps.
 Otherwise, the rest has been upgraded.